(x)trees: Dynamically generating forest of trees created by SMS and Tweets from the audience

 Collaboration with Joe Abraham Dean, projection artist

-I was invited as part of the US Arts Envoy and U.S.-Mexico Sister City Mayor’s Summit to project the (x)trees on to the Guadalajara Cathedral as part of the City of Guadalajara’s GDLuz light festival.
-The US Consulate of Guadalajara also coordinated presentations to seven University and high schools around the city to share how I combine art, science and technology and why it is important in todays world.
+US Arts Envoy and U.S.-Mexico Sister City Mayor’s Summit. (x)trees projection on to the Guadalajara Cathedral as part of the City of Guadalajara’s GDLuz light festival.
+The US Consulate of Guadalajara also coordinated presentations to seven University and high schools around the city to share how I combine art, science and technology and why it is important in today’s world.
 For this version of (x)trees I collaborated with Joe Dean who mastered a video capture of the (x)trees mapped for the cathedral.
 The tree branches were generated by messages collected from participants of the U.S.-Mexico Sister City Mayors Summit initiative taking place in Guadalajara, as well as community organizations actively engaged in the U.S.-Mexico relationship, thereby capturing the collective spirit of the two countries through text messages.
 Branch by branch, the trees form and the messages from each branch are displayed for a fleeting moment. (x)trees:Guadalajara represents the connections that unite us across borders through art, technology, and people-to-people communication.
 Peoples messages captured the interconnectedness and interdependence of Mexican and American identity, and how art, technology, and communication unites us as global citizens across borders.
 The GDLuz light festival took place in Guadalajara’s historic center February 14-17, 2018 and also were displayed during a performance at the U.S.-Mexico Sister City Mayor’s Summit at the Centro de Amistad Internacional on February 16, 2018.

 Collaboration with Jared Tarbell (original Flash code) Joe Roth and Jeff Milton (coders)